PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

 The merging process is done offline, and \(\mathbf{W}_{\mathrm{merged}},\ \mathbf{M}_i,\ \mathbf{M}_j, \ \mathbf{S}_i, \ \mathbf{S}_j\) are stored.
 At the inference stage, once an expert is activated, its weights are reconstructed element-wise as

-Unlike prior search-based methods, our merging process requires only a single forward pass to compute expert saliency scores using the Wanda \citep{sun2024simpleeffectivepruningapproach} metric, completely obviating the need for an expensive search procedure in NAEE \citep{lu2024expertsequalefficientexpert}.
-The detailed comparison of offline compression can be found in Section \ref{system_performance}.
+\textbf{Pair-wise Experts Grouping.} We apply expert merging in a pair-wise manner to balance effectiveness and tractability.
+Jointly merging $k \geq 3$ experts would introduce a combinatorial masking problem: at each weight index, there are $(2^{k}-1)$ possible choices, causing the decision space to grow exponentially with $k$ and making higher-order merging intractable for modern MoE models with many experts.
+In contrast, pair-wise merging enables closed-form mask construction with linear-time complexity and compact encoding.
+Beyond tractability, merging more than two experts simultaneously also leads to more aggressive information mixing.
+Empirically, we observe that higher-order merging results in noticeably larger accuracy degradation under the same overall sparsity.
+In contrast, pair-wise merging consistently achieves better accuracy-compression trade-offs than higher-order merging strategies, as shown in Appendix~\ref{appendix_more_ablation}.

-\textbf{How to select the pairwise experts grouping strategy?} We propose two strategies for grouping experts into pairs for merging: (1) random grouping, (2) search-based grouping.
-In practice, we find that random grouping performs sufficiently well, as discussed in Section~\ref{ablation_study}.
-Therefore, we adopt random grouping as the default strategy for pairwise expert combination.
-Additional details and sensitivity analyses on hyperparameter configurations are provided in Section~\ref{ablation_study}.
+We consider two strategies for grouping experts: (1) random grouping, (2) search-based grouping.
+In practice, we find that random grouping performs comparably to search-based alternatives across models and sparsity levels, as shown in Section~\ref{ablation_study}.
+Therefore, we adopt random grouping by default.